 - Paul Joiner's Marriage Index for Durham and the North Riding of Yorkshire.

-- The Quaker FHS have a series of pages on locating Quaker Records in various parts of the UK.
+- The Quaker FHS have a page dealing with Quaker Records in various parts of the UK.

 - Sheila Wilson Smith has transcribed the Yorkshire "Strays" from the published indexes of The Combined Methodist Baptisms for the Isle of Axholme in the Counties of Lincolnshire and the West Riding of Yorkshire.

 - There is a list of Registration Districts for the

 - There is a list of Register Office addresses for England and Wales, maintained by Peter Abbott.
 This includes some instructions for obtaining Certificates.

 - The Yorkshire BMD is an on-going project to put on-line the indexes to births, marriages and deaths, based on the original civil registrations from 1837 to 1950, held at the local register offices of Yorkshire.

 - The Register Offices of the former county of Cleveland (Middlesbrough, Stockton-on-Tees, Redcar & Cleveland, and Hartlepool) have the indexes of their Registers online.

 - There are two excellent descriptions transcribed from Bulmer's History and gazetteers, one for the East Riding (1892) and one for the North Riding (1890).

-- A short description of the county transcribed by Steve Garton from Pigot's
+- A short description of the county transcribed by Steve Garton from Pigot's 1834 Gazetteer and Directory.

 - The Yorkshire Information Centre contains descriptions of various parts of Yorkshire, particularly the northern half.

 - Garry Stockdill has an excellent web site which he calls " Yorksview".
 This contains many photographs and description of places mainly (but not all) in the western half of Yorkshire.
 Garry has also contributed many of the church photographs from the West Riding which appear on this site.

 - Devoted to walking in Yorkshire, the Dales Walks web site gives details (including photos) of walks around the various Yorkshire Dales and " The Three Peaks walk" website gives information and photographs of the walk over the peaks of Ingleborough, Whernside and Penyghent.

 - There are web sites giving lots of photographs and visitor information etc. for the more popular tourist parts of Yorkshire such as: